humailhasankhan/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+logging function f1 will return the value of x defined in global scope which is 10.
+However, console logging y will return a reference error that y is not defined because we are logging it outside its scope which is the function f1.

 ## Question 3